 It gives us good reason to go back there.
 We’ll be back as we now have a mission to see an Obi Obi Creek platypus.

 Irene Isaacson wandered the wilds of Maleny at her own expense.

 Looking for more things to do near Maleny?
 How about following the Sunshine Coast hinterland art trail?
 For more things to do on the Sunshine Coast have you considered surfing or sun baking on one of these beautiful beaches?

 Have you ever visited the Sunshine Coast hinterland?
-This is why you should put it on your list!
+Put Kondalilla Falls on your list!